Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 2. 1 active Treatment Arm significant, 1 active Treatment Arm non-significant

-3. 1 active Treatment Arm futile, 1 active Treatment Arm significant
+3. 1 active Treatment Arm significant, 1 active Treatment Arm futile

 4. Both active Treatment Arms non-significant

-5. 1 active Treatment Arm futile, 1 active Treatment Arm non-significant
+5. 1 active Treatment Arm non-significant, 1 active Treatment Arm futile

-Now that the futility bounds are defined in the design specification already one could believe that selection rule is only an add-on to the futility bound.
-However, this is not true since specifying selection rule overwrites the futility bound as continuation-criterion for treatment arms.
-Thus, even if futility bounds are pre-specified, to implement stopping due to futility in application of getSimulationMultiArmRates() (but also getSimulationMultiArmMeans(), getSimulationMultiArmSurvival()), one could use these as input in the customized selection function.
-In this case, having the previously defined futility bounds of \(0.149145\) at the first interim and \(0.413808\) at the second respectively, there is a need to individualize the selection scheme along the different stages.
-It is important to note here that effectMeasure = "testStatistic" needs to be set as the futility bounds have intentionally been transformed to and calculated on \(z\)-scale.
-Now, rpact enables implementation of this selection scheme by allowing stage as an argument in the selection function, additional to effectVector:
+Since futility bounds were already defined in the design specification, one may be led to believe that the selection rule is only an add-on to the futility bound.
+However, this is not true since specifying a selection rule overwrites the futility bound as the continuation criterion for treatment arms.
+Thus, even if futility bounds are pre-specified, to implement stopping due to futility in the application of getSimulationMultiArmRates() (and getSimulationMultiArmMeans(), getSimulationMultiArmSurvival()), one could use these as input in the customized selection function.
+In this case, having the previously defined futility bounds of \(0.149145\) at the first interim and \(0.413808\) at the second respectively, there is a need to individualize the selection scheme for the different stages.
+It is important to note here that effectMeasure = "testStatistic" needs to be set as the futility bounds have intentionally been transformed to and calculated on the \(z\)-scale.
+Now, rpact enables implementation of this selection scheme by allowing stage as an argument in the selection function, in addition to effectVector:

-# first row: first stage futility bounds, second stage: second stage futility bound
+# first row: first stage futility bounds, second row: second stage futility bound

 futility_bounds <- matrix(c(d_IN$futilityBounds, d_IN$futilityBounds), nrow = 2)